Armin Navabi: Malaysian government crackdown attempts

 In August 2017, a picture from a gathering of the Atheist Republic Consulate of Kuala Lumpur was posted on Atheist Republic's Facebook page.
 Deputy Minister of Islamic Affairs Asyraf Wajdi Dusuki ordered an inquiry into whether the people in the photograph had committed apostasy, which is illegal in Malaysia, and ex-Muslims can be fined, jailed or sent for counselling.
 The next day a Minister in the Prime Minister's Department Shahidan Kassim went as far to say that atheists should be "hunted down" as there was no place for groups like this under the Federal Constitution.
 Atheist Republic members present at the gathering who received death threats on social media were being investigated about whether they had 'spread atheism to Muslims', which has also been outlawed in the country.
 Navabi asked: "How is this group harming anyone?", warning that such actions by the government damaged Malaysia's reputation as a "moderate" Muslim-majority (60%) country.
 The uploads sparked violent protests from some Malaysians who called Navabi an 'apostate' and threatened to behead the Atheist Republic's leader.

 Under the pseudonym of "Michael" one of the Kuala Lumpur AR Consulate admins told BBC OS that meetings occur about two or three times a year between people who normally only communicate on the internet:

 In November 2017 the government and the internet regulator Malaysian Communications and Multimedia Commission had demanded that Atheist Republic's page and similar atheist pages on Facebook be taken down.
 However, Facebook refused to do so because the pages did not violate any of the company's community standards.

 In February 2019 Navabi expressed his frustration that "there were no consequences.
 Malaysia didn't feel the wrath of the international community, like you would if you said we need to hunt down the Jews or Muslims.
 As you should obviously: there need to be major consequences for that, and thankfully there are.
 But why aren't there consequences of saying we need to hunt down the atheists?”

-Conflict with Hindu nationalists
+Conflict with Indians

-In September 2020, Navabi reported death threats from Hindu nationalists after posting an image of Kali with the caption "sexy Kali" on twitter.
-Several accounts reported him, and the Universal Hindu Council filed a complaint against him for "blasphemy".
+In September 2020, Navabi reported backlash from Indians after posting an obscene image of Kali with the caption "sexy Kali" on twitter.
+Several accounts reported him, and the Universal Hindu Council filed a complaint against him for "hate speech".
 After that, Facebook blocked Atheist Republic page in India following orders from the Indian government.